lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 and both formats together.

-NOTE: All examples use the same seed value, showing how the same seed produces different expanded keys for each security level.
+NOTE: All examples use the same seed value, showing how the same seed produces different expanded private keys for each security level.

 ### ML-KEM-512 Private Key Examples